Lab Director

 Woody

-Woody is an assistant to assistant purrfessor, who specializes in rolling over on his back and meowing for belly rubs.
+Woody is an assistant to the assistant purrfessor, who specializes in rolling over on his back and meowing for belly rubs.
 He is also an advocate against food waste.
 He has been practicing the 0-waste policy for years now by finishing food in others’ bowls.